-Cardiopulmonary resuscitation (CPR) is an emergency medical procedure for a victim of cardiac arrest (that is, the heart has stopped) and respiratory arrest.
+Cardiopulmonary resuscitation (CPR) is an emergency medical procedure for a victim of cardiac arrest (the heart has stopped beating) and respiratory arrest.
 CPR consists of artificial blood circulation and artificial respiration, for example, chest compressions and lung ventilation.
 (A person who is in respiratory arrest has a pulse but is not breathing; therefore, artificial respiration is appropriate.
 If it is difficult to detect a pulse, CPR may be used in both cases.)

 CPR is generally continued, usually in the presence of advanced life support, until the patient regains a heartbeat or is declared dead.
 (In the absence of advanced life support, basic life support can be provided, using the principles of airway, breathing, and circulation, or the ABCs.)
 CPR is unlikely to restart the heart, but it is used to maintain a flow of oxygenated blood to the brain and heart, preventing tissue death.
 Defibrillation and advanced life support are usually needed to restart the heart.

 Defibrillation is the treatment for life-threatening cardiac arrhythmias of ventricular fibrillation, and it consists of delivering a therapeutic dose of electrical energy to the heart with an external device called an automated external defibrillator (AED).
 This device allows normal rhythm to be re-established.
 Divers can use the unit successfully with little to no training.

 The brain may sustain damage after blood flow has ceased for about 4 minutes and irreversible damage after about 7 minutes.
 If blood flow ceases for 1 to 2 hours, the brain cells will start to die.
 The heart loses the ability to maintain a normal rhythm.
 Low body temperature, as sometimes seen in drowning, is thought to prolong the time the brain survives.
 CPR is likely to be effective only if commenced within six minutes after the blood flow stops.